shipInside: Our newly renovated shiplap bathroom shower wall.

 And now it’s a fun loving happy spot!

 Let’s talk about that tile!
 We used Villa Heirloom Arabesque Porcelain Tile in Willow on the wall of the bathroom from Floor & Decor.
 It is so pretty.
-We laid the tile just on the back wall as a feature focus for the small bathroom and took it about 80% up the wall (we did this same concept with our kitchen backsplash too).
+We laid the tile just on the back wall as a feature focus for the small bathroom and took it about 80% up the wall.
+We did this same concept with our kitchen backsplash too.
 I love the look of the edge profile on this specific tile and laying it like this really allows that edging to shine.
-The willow color is a muted mint green which we grouted in grey to tie in with the floor – the grout keeps it looking very old world and not at all too frilly for the space.
+The willow color is a muted mint green which we grouted in grey to tie in with the floor – the grout keeps it looking very old world and not at all too frilly for space.
 It’s my favorite tile wall that ever was!

-On the floor we used large planks of grey porcelain tile.
+On the floor, we used large planks of grey porcelain tile.
 I originally wanted to lay concrete in the bathroom.
 But… after the huge job that tackling our concrete countertops was, we decided to get a similar look in a much easier way with this tile.

 The strap shelf brackets are from Rejuvenation, you’ll soon see them pop up in our kitchen too.
 The plank shelf mimics the pine plank flooring from throughout the house and ties the bathroom in as you look in from the hallway.

-Now I should say the only reason we were able to do this feature in this bathroom is that the shower is rarely used.
+Now I should say the only reason we were able to do this feature in this shiplap bathroom wall is that the shower is rarely used.
 Rarely = almost never.
 The kids take baths (no shower, no humidity) and we actually have another guest bathroom for overnight guests.
 This bathroom is more for friends who stop by (and friends stopping by and shower are just weird!).
-We would not have done this in our master bath that has a shower running most days, but in this bathroom we opted to try it out.
+We would not have done this in our master bath that has a shower running most days, but in this bathroom, we opted to try it out.

 The Alape Bucket Sink is from Rejuvenation.
 Isn’t is so much fun!?!
 I love the cheeky and fun play on a vintage washroom it gives.